BURstep/reading-notes/README.md

-# reading-note
-HI !IM STEPHANIE
+## Reading-notes

+Hello everyone I'd like to introduce myself
+I'm *STEPHANIE*
-a current student
+Currently I'm a code fellow 102 student

-**WORK/STUDY MATERIALS**

 ### GROWTH MINDED
+**Is having the mindset to push through no matter what!!!!!!**

 ***DAILY TOOLS TO STAY GRWOTH MINDED***
->NEVER GIVE UP
+ - NEVER GIVE UP
->
->REMEMBER WHERE YOU STARTED AND WHERE YOUR GOING
+ - REMEMBER WHERE YOU STARTED AND WHERE YOUR GOING
->
->ACCEPTING CHANGE AND ADPATING TO THE CHANGES
+ - ACCEPTING CHANGE AND ADPATING TO THE CHANGES

+## Display of a few skills obtained in this class so for

 ![This is an image] (https://images.app.goo.gl/ZxSKCZPbyiG6i8)